-- In 2011, FAS Quito sponsored a mission of Ecuadorian journalists to the United States to learn about GE crops and farmers' experience with this technology. - FAS Quito participates in seminars on agricultural biotechnology.
-Throughout 2010-11, FAS Quito organized "Biotechnology in World Agriculture" conferences at universities. - In 2012, FAS Quito partnered with one of Ecuador's regional farm bureaus and co-sponsored training events for 200 farmers, policymakers, and the general public. - In 2013, FAS Quito partnered with IICA and INIAP to provide training to Ecuadorian officials and farmers in risk assessment and biodiversity. - FAS Quito utilizes Cochran Fellowships and scientific exchanges to educate policymakers, scientists, and others on biotechnology, food safety and biosafety issues. - i.
-GOVERNMENT OF ECUADOR'S OUTREACH EFFORTS: Ecuadorian researchers at public universities and research institutions often organize seminars on biotechnology.
+- In 2013, FAS Quito partnered with IICA and INIAP to provide training to Ecuadorian officials and farmers in risk assessment and biodiversity. - In March 2015, FAS Quito supported the organization of the First Latin America Food Summit, focusing on the challenges of feeding a growing global population. - FAS Quito utilizes Cochran Fellowships and scientific exchanges to educate policymakers, scientists, and others on biotechnology, food safety and biosafety issues. - b) GOVERNMENT OF ECUADOR'S OUTREACH EFFORTS: Ecuadorian researchers at public universities and research institutions routinely organize biotechnology seminars, as well advocate in the press the benefits of biotechnology.
 Seminars are attended by farmers, exporters, agribusiness, technicians, academics, and producer association representatives.
-Ecuador's ESPOL International Congress on Biotechnology and Biodiversity is likely to become the main venue for discussing scientific advances in the country.
-The next meeting is in June 2014 and is organized by ESPOL's Center for Biotechnology Research.
-It will focus on using modern biotechnology to tackle plant diseases in fruit production without risk to Ecuador's biodiversity.

-b) STRATEGIES AND NEEDS: We find opportunities exist for assisting Ecuador in strengthening institutional capacities related to the establishment and enforcement of science-based regulations and international standards.
+Ecuador's ESPOL International c) STRATEGIES AND NEEDS: Opportunities exist for assisting Ecuador in strengthening institutional capacities related to the establishment and enforcement of science-based regulations and international standards.
 Opportunities include scientific exchanges, training and capacity building, as well as technology transfer.

+Congress on Biotechnology and Biodiversity is likely to become the main venue for discussing scientific advances in the country.
+The last meeting held was organized by ESPOL's Center for Biotechnology Research in June 2014.